-Only a qualitative conclusion can be drawn at this time.
-To the extent that on-going street sweeping, inlet vacuuming, utilization of "snout" drop-inlets and/or Storm-ceptor inlets in new construction, an active IPM Program, and removal of debris and potential pollutants from city arroyos and channels, is effective, the quality of stormwater runoff continues to improve.
+Only a qualitative conclusion can be drawn.
+To the extent that on-going street sweeping, inlet vacuuming, utilization of "snout" drop-inlets and, or Storm-ceptor inlets in new construction, an active IPM Program, and removal of debris and potential pollutants from city arroyos and channels, is effective, the quality of stormwater runoff continues to improve.

-In addition, there has been a sharp increase in funding for Park Rangers, who have been able to work extensively in both prevention of encampment establishment in arroyos and channels as well as eliminating any litter or other pollutants that would otherwise enter stormwater channels.
-Qualitative data have suggested positive results for the quality of stormwater runoff thanks to this program.
+In addition, there has been a sharp increase in funding for Park Rangers, who have been able to work extensively in both prevention of encampment establishments in arroyos and channels as well as eliminating any litter that would otherwise enter stormwater channels.
+Qualitative data have suggested positive results for the quality of stormwater runoff.